 U.S. Army Training and Doctrine It is time for us Command (TRADOC) is leading to retool the way we the Army's effort to change the look at people maintenance. culture of fitness.
 But what exactly Through the Holistic Health and does this mean?
 One could argue weapon system."
-It is Fitness (H2F) System, we apply our the Army has an outstanding my firm belief that we all know conceptual framework of equipment culture of fitness-most units start 'daily dozen' and a four-mile run.
+It is Fitness (H2F) System, we apply our the Army has an outstanding my firm belief that we all know conceptual framework of equipment culture of fitness-most units start the status of the pack for our non- maintenance to people maintenance each day with physical training; we mission capable M1 series Abrams by focusing on optimizing, not just have height/weight and body fat tank and its estimated completion maintaining, our Soldiers.
+H2F standards; we have physical fitness date, but do we know the same level is the Army's primary investment tests and standards; and we conduct of detail for the Soldier who sprained in Soldier readiness and lethality, unit physical readiness training his or her ankle on the platoon foot optimized physical and nonphysical (PT).
+However, a culture of fitness performance, and injury reduction should consist of more than an and rehabilitation to enhance overall hour-long PT session with the same 'daily dozen' and a four-mile run.